lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 > kemct is the ciphertext produced for this recipient.

 > kdf identifies the key-derivation algorithm.
 Note that the Key Derivation Function (KDF) used for CMS RecipientInfo process MAY be different than the KDF used within the ML-KEM algorithm.
+Implementations MUST support HKDF {{!RFC5869}} with SHA-256 {{?FIPS180=NIST.FIPS.180-4}}, using the id-alg-hkdf-with-sha256 KDF object identifier {{!RFC8619}}.
+As specified in {{!RFC8619}}, the parameter field MUST be absent when this object identifier appears within the ASN.1 type AlgorithmIdentifier.
+Implementations MAY support other KDFs as well.

 > kekLength is the size of the key-encryption key in octets.

 > ukm is an optional random input to the key-derivation function.
-ML-KEM doesn't place any requirements on the ukm contents.
+For ML-KEM, ukm doesn't provide any additional security benefits.
+Senders using ML-KEM MAY choose to send a ukm, though there is no reason to.
+For maximum interoperability, receivers using ML-KEM SHOULD accept and process the ukm.
+Receivers that do not support the ukm field SHOULD gracefully discontinue processing when the ukm field is present.

 > wrap identifies a key-encryption algorithm used to encrypt the content-encryption key.
+Implementations supporting ML-KEM-512 MUST support the AES-Wrap-128 {{!RFC3394}} key-encryption algorithm using the id-aes128-wrap key-encryption algorithm object identifier {{!RFC3565}}.
+Implementations supporting ML-KEM-768 or ML-KEM-1024 MUST support the AES-Wrap-256 {{!RFC3394}} key-encryption algorithm using the id-aes256-wrap key-encryption algorithm object identifier {{!RFC3565}}.
+Implementations MAY support other key-encryption algorithms as well.

 <!-- End of recipientinfo conventions section -->

 ## Underlying Components {#sec-using-components}

-When ML-KEM is employed in CMS, the security levels of the different underlying components used within the KEMRecipientInfo structure SHOULD be consistent.
+When ML-KEM is employed in CMS, the underlying components used within the KEMRecipientInfo structure SHOULD be consistent with a minimum desired security level.

+If underlying components other than those specified in {{sec-using-recipientInfo}} are used, then the following requirements will satisfy the KDF and key wrapping algorithm requirements from {{Section 7 of RFC9629}}:

+> ML-KEM-512 SHOULD be used with a KDF capable of outputting a key with at least 128 bits of preimage strength and with a key wrapping algorithm with a key length of at least 128 bits.

+> ML-KEM-768 SHOULD be used with a KDF capable of outputting a key with at least 192 bits of preimage strength and with a key wrapping algorithm with a key length of at least 192 bits.

+> ML-KEM-1024 SHOULD be used with a KDF capable of outputting a key with at least 256 bits of preimage strength and with a key wrapping algorithm with a key length of at least 256 bits.

 ### Use of the HKDF-based Key Derivation Function

-The HMAC-based Extract-and-Expand Key Derivation Function (HKDF) is defined in {{!RFC5869}}.

 The HKDF function is a composition of the HKDF-Extract and HKDF-Expand functions.